Q: How many elephants will fit into a Minivan?

 3. Flexibility of distributions

 Don’t want your 18-year-old to inherit half-a-million dollars in one fell swoop?
-I agree, it’s not a good idea.
-Trusts offer flexibility for pay out of inheritances.
+I agree it’s not a good idea.
+Trusts offer flexibility for the payout of inheritances.
 You set the ground rules of when and how distributions are made.
 For example, you might decide your children can receive distributions at certain ages.
 (For example, one-third at age 25, one-third at age 30, and the remaining at age 40).
-Or, you might decide your children can receive distributions at attainment of certain milestones, such as marriage, birth of a child, buying a first home, or receiving a certain degree.
+Or, you might decide your children can receive distributions at the attainment of certain milestones, such as marriage, the birth of a child, buying a first home, or receiving a certain degree

 Also, privacy can prevent hurt feelings among family members.
 For example, do you really want your Cousin Joe to know he received significantly less than all the other cousins?